grpc-ecosystem/go-grpc-middleware/logging/logrus/DOC.md

 opts := []grpc_logrus.Option{
     grpc_logrus.WithLevels(customFunc),
 }
-// Make sure that log statements internal to gRPC library are logged using the zapLogger as well. grpc_logrus.ReplaceGrpcLogger(logrusEntry)
+// Make sure that log statements internal to gRPC library are logged using the logrus Logger as well. grpc_logrus.ReplaceGrpcLogger(logrusEntry)
 // Create a server, make sure we put the grpc_ctxtags context before everything else.
 _ = grpc.NewServer(